JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 end
 ```

-In BEAR, we use $Q(s, a)$ to model the Q-network, and use gaussian network to model the policy. `log_α` is lagrange multiplier implemented by a `NeuralNetworkApproximator`.
+In BEAR, we use $Q(s, a)$ to model the Q-network and use a gaussian network to model the policy. `log_α` is a Lagrange multiplier implemented by a `NeuralNetworkApproximator`.

 `ε` is used to update the Lagrangian multiplier. `p` is a hyper-parameter like BCQ. `max_log_α` and `min_log_α` are used to clamp the `log_α`. `sample_num` represents how many samples we sample to calculate MMD loss. `mmd_σ` is used to adjust the size of MMD loss. `kernel_type=:laplacian/:gaussian` represents what method we use to calculate MMD loss:
 ```julia